caminspired/alx_javascript/javascript_objects_scopes_closures/README.md

-**PYTHON - OBJECT RELATIONAL MAPPING 1 (PROJECT 22 | WEEK 11)**
+**JAVASCRIPT - OBJECTS, SCOPES, AND, CLOSURES (PROJECT 27 | WEEK 12)**

 # INTRODUCTION/OVERVIEW

-For this week, we will be learning on Object Relational Mapping and how to connect MySQL to python.
+For this week, we will be learning about JavaScript objects, classes and closure are.

 # LEARNING OBJECTIVES

-Here, we will be learning how to connect to MySQL database from a python script, how to select and insert rows in python, what ORM is and how to map a python class to a MySQL table..
+The main objectives of this project are to understand why JavaScript programming is amazing, how to create an object, what 'this' and undefined mean in javascript.
+We will also try to underestand why the variable type and scope is important, what closure and prototype are, and how to inherit an object from anothermodule.

 # TASKS

 The following tasks will need to be completed and checked with the in-built intranet code checker;

-0. Get all states(9pts)
+0. Rectangle #0(6pts)
-1. Filter states(10pts)
+1. Rectangle #1(10pts)
-2. Filter states by user input(12pts)
+2. Rectangle #2(10pts)
-3. SQL Injection...(10pts)
+3. Rectangle #3(10pts)
-4. Cities by states(9pts)
+4. Rectangle #4(10pts)
+5. Square #0(10pts)
+6. Square #1(10pts)

-# MANUAL REVIEW
+# REVIEW

 Like the previous project, each task would need to be reviewed by the automatic checker on the intranet, so once a task is complete, proceed to click on the "check your code" button to receive a score.
 Please note, you will not receive a score until all fails are corrected and cleared by the checker.